dodo-foundation/linux-learns/haproxy-configuration.md

 #Its works Container1
 #Its works Container2
 ```

+* In this case we check floating ip using with keepalived Conf
-Content from two different servers will appear alternately.
+* Output Content from two different servers will appear alternately.